wagtail/wagtail/docs/extending/extending_draftail.rst

         }, props.children);
     };

 This is a straightforward React component.
 It does not use JSX since we do not want to have to use a build step for our JavaScript.
-It uses ES6 syntax – this would not work in IE11 unless it was converted back to ES5 with a build step.

 Finally, we register the JS components of our plugin: